Career Development Sessions

 - Nicholas A. Pullen, Univ. of Northern Colorado, USA, Establishing AAI-recommended immunology content guidelines for medical education in the USA

-- Matthew Woolard, Univ. of North Carolina, Chapel Hill, USA, Using AI software to enhance games to teach immunology to medical students
+- Matthew Woolard, Louisiana State Univ.
+Hlth.
+Sci.
+Ctr, USA, Using AI software to enhance games to teach immunology to medical students

 - Elizabeth Delery, Marian Univ.
 Wood Col. of Osteopathic Med., USA, Tools for teaching immunology: using DrawItToKnowIt in graduate and medical education